The Creative for the Climate art exhibition in Parliament

 Use your creativity to demand the UK is a climate justice leader.

-Climate breakdown is the most urgent crisis facing our world.
+Climate breakdown is one of the most urgent crises facing our world.
 What's often overlooked is that it's also a human rights crisis, affecting inequality and justice across the globe.

 In ‘Get Creative for Climate Justice’, young people creatively express their hopes for climate justice and present their work to their school community and local elected representatives in a school exhibition.

 Then schools submit exhibits for the ‘Creative for the Climate’ exhibition in the Houses of Parliament.
-This will take place as soon as possible following the General Election (date to be confirmed).
+This will take place in early 2025.

 The first ‘Creative for the Climate’ exhibition took place in the Houses of Parliament on 6 December 2023.
 The Attlee Suite was transformed into an art gallery for the day as young tour guides from participating schools showed MPs around, discussed climate justice with them and called for action.